NeoVectorX/MicStreamer/Guide.md

 # 🎤 MicStreamer Full Setup Guide

 Welcome to **MicStreamer**, the ultimate Vision Pro mic streaming solution.
-This guide walks you through setting up the app on your Vision Pro and pairing it with the Windows Receiver.
+This guide walks you through setting up the app on your Vision Pro and pairing it with the Windows or MacOS Receiver.

 ---